Aspose/apireference.aspose.com/content/sites/aspose/tasks/english/net/aspose.tasks/availabilityperiod/availabilityperiod/_index.md

 ---
 title: AvailabilityPeriod.AvailabilityPeriod
 second_title: Aspose.Tasks for .NET API Reference
 description: AvailabilityPeriod constructor.
-The default constructor
+Initializes a new instance of the AvailabilityPeriod
 type: docs
 weight: 10
 url: /net/aspose.tasks/availabilityperiod/availabilityperiod/
 ---
 ## AvailabilityPeriod() {#constructor}

-The default constructor.
+Initializes a new instance of the [`AvailabilityPeriod`](../).

 ```csharp
 public AvailabilityPeriod()